-Ashley and Steven were blessed with mild temps and blue sky for their wedding at Sunriver Resort.
+Ashley and Steven were blessed with mild temps and blue sky for their Sunriver Resort wedding.
 Both Ashley and Steven marvel at the outdoors, especially during wintertime.
-After seeing the Great Hall in person they decided it was no brainer, and that their life together should begin with a long trip to the snowy cascades.
+After seeing the Great Hall in person they decided it was no brainer to have a Sunriver Resort wedding, and that their life together should begin with a long trip to the snowy cascades.

 For Ashley, every part of the day was her favorite.
 She said, “Everything about it was just so incredible and each smaller part had its own place within the whole day.
 From getting ready with the girls and my mom and Steve’s mom to our first look, to stand up at the fireplace making my promises and exchanging wedding vows with Steve during our ceremony.
 The reception was everything.
 Ending the night with all of our friends and family singing “Coming Home (Oregon)” by Matt Kearney at the top of our lungs to close off the night.”
 Steven said, “their first dance all the way through the final song the DJ FlipFlop Sounds played was magical, especially with so many people who traveled across the state, country, and world simply to witness our wedding.
 And how often does the officiant get up on stage at the reception and karaoke “Friends in Low Places” by Garth Brooks?!”